leonardbinet/Salt-Vagrant-master-mode/README.md

 ```

 ### Enjoy deploy
-Your website should be available on the minions' IPs:
+The website should be available on the minions' IPs:
 - minion1: 192.168.50.11
 - minion2: 192.168.50.12